 Although some may belong to ruined cottages, many are lime kilns.
 The chemical compound lime is made from heating limestone.
 When mixed into soil it sweetens acidic soils and helps improve farmland fertility.
 Farm and field kilns were built close to where lime was needed.
 Find out more in Learning - Lime kilns.

 These are hardy Herdwick sheep, reputedly brought in by the Vikings.
 They cope especially well with the Lake District's extreme conditions.
-Without their grazing, the fells would be covered in trees and scrub.

 Many Lake District names come from the Norse settlers in the tenth century for example: beck (stream), dale (valley), gill (gorge), tarn (lake) and thwaite (clearing).